DIVORCE (“dissolution of marriage”)

 - Both parties intended to have a marriage relationship;

-- A time of continuous cohabitation, though no length of time is required.
+- Time of continuous cohabitation, though no length of time is required.
 However, the simple act of living together is not enough.

 - Public declarations or “holding out” the relationship as a marriage.
 Some examples are: